molepigeon/think-2406-lab/2_container_registry/2_onboarding.md

 You can use the `ibmcloud cr` command line tool to interact with IBM Cloud Container Registry.
 The Container Registry plugin is installed on your lab machine, but you can install it on your own workstation once `ibmcloud` is installed by typing `ibmcloud plugin install container-registry`.

+Switch to the `IBM CSS` tab on your lab machine to access your lab VM, and then open _Terminal Emulator_.

 1. Run `ibmcloud cr`.
 A list of valid commands is displayed.
 2. Run `ibmcloud cr images --help`.
 Valid parameters for the image list command is displayed.